ekatsevi/Focused-BH/README.md

 * gridExtra 2.3
 * tidyverse 1.2.1

-The code was testing using the R and package versions above, though later version should be compatible as well.
+The code was tested using the R and package versions above, though later version should be compatible as well.

 ## Author